 One of the best places to catch the sunset in Banff is from the top of Sulphur Mountain.
 The Banff Gondola runs all day to take visitors up and down, making it the easiest mountaintop to catch the sunset in Banff.

-If you’re up for some activity, it’s also possible to hike up Sulphur Mountain, save some money, and get your legs moving.
-Sulphur mountain peak can be reached in under two hours through a path of easy but relentless switchbacks.
+If you’re up for some activity, you can also hike up Sulphur Mountain, save some money, and get your legs moving.
+The peak can be reached in under two hours through a path of easy but relentless switchbacks.
+If you want to hike up and take the gondola down, you can purchase one way tickets for half price (unfortunately it doesn’t work the other way around).

 - Sunrise on Vermilion Lakes